lsegal/efnet.social/README.md

 ## Setup & Deploy

 1. Clone this repository: `git clone https://github.com/lsegal/efnet.social`
+2. Run `sh scripts/setup.sh` to initialize `.env.production` from the
+   `.env.production.sample` template file with configuration.
+This will also set up your database and initial certificates.
-2. Copy `.env.production.sample` to `.env.production` and add your secrets.
+3. Continue editing `.env.production` and add your remaining secrets & settings.
    See the [Mastodon documentation](https://docs.joinmastodon.org/admin/config/) for available environment options.
-3. Run `sh scripts/setup.sh` to initialize the configuration and database.
 4. Optional: if you are using your own certificates, you will need to replace the files generated into `conf/certs`.
 See below for more information.
 5. Finally, run `docker-compose up -d` to start the server.